-**ETFs incur expenses stated as a percent, for example, 0.21%.
+*ETFs incur expenses.
+The expense ratio is stated as a percent, for example, 0.21%.
 This is an additional cost to an account management fee.

 Consider this scenario.
 Of all the funds out there, you want to build a portfolio of several stocks.
-However, you only have $25k to invest and to buy shares of each stock and rebalancing would be costly and inefficient.
+However, you only have $10k to invest and to buy shares of each stock and rebalance them would be costly and inefficient.
 Given that your focus is on ten stocks, what do you do?

 Motif Investing allows you to put your money into ideas without a lot of hassle or expense.
 They are “a trading platform built around you and your insights.”
-Similar in some ways to actively managed ETFs, “motifs” are groups of up to 30 securities – usually researched and assembled by Motif staff – that are arranged around a theme, e.g., social media small-cap stocks or companies.
-Additionally, you can create and customize your motif and invest in themes created by others.
+Similar in some ways to actively managed ETFs, “motifs” are groups of up to 30 securities–usually researched and assembled by Motif staff–that are arranged around a theme.
+For example, a motif that includes social media small-cap stocks or companies.
+Furthermore, you can create and customize your motif and invest in themes created by others.
 Currently, there are some cool sounding themes, for instance, Repeal Obamacare, Online Gaming World, and Drug-Patent Cliffs.

 I like the idea of active investing through motifs because it’s an efficient and affordable way to build a portfolio.
 Also, Motif Investing doubles as a discount brokerage by allowing you to trade individual securities.

 To encourage millennials and newbies to invest, a couple of promising apps have entered the marketplace.
 Acorns bills itself as a “micro investing” platform that invests your spare change.
-For instance, when you buy a cup of coffee for $3.53, Acorns will round up your payment to $4 and invest the difference of $0.47.
-Acorns uses five asset allocation models consisting of ETFs, for example, conservative through aggressive based on your investor profile.
+For example, when you buy a cup of coffee for $3.53, Acorns will round up your payment to $4 and invest the difference of $0.47.
+Acorns has five asset allocation models consisting of ETFs, for instance, conservative through aggressive based on your investor profile.
 Their simplified investing approach is excellent for passive investors and investors who do want to be highly engaged in choosing investments.
-They charge $1 per month for accounts under $5,000 and 0.25% for above.
+They charge $1 per month for accounts under $5,000 and 0.25% annually for accounts above $5,000.